 Dundarave is a seaside village in West Vancouver with a shopping street, children’s play area, seawall along the ocean and both sandy and rocky beaches.

 Dundarave Beach and Village

-Dundarave is a small, attractive neighbourhood in affluent West Vancouver on the North Shore.
-It comprises a couple of blocks of quaint shops and restaurants, a nice beach with a children’s play area, a pier and one of Metro Vancouver’s best areas for walking – the seawall that stretches along the ocean all the way to Ambleside.
+Located in affluent West Vancouver on the North Shore, Dundarave is a small and attractive neighbourhood.
+It comprises a couple of blocks of quaint shops and restaurants, a pier and one of Metro Vancouver’s best areas for walking – the seawall that stretches along the waterfront all the way to Ambleside.

 Things to do at Dundarave

 Dundarave is a nice place to visit if you are on the North Shore and looking for a flat place to walk any time of the year with stunning views of the ocean.
 Dogs are welcome, although not on the beach.

 The seawall at Dundarave and all along West Vancouver’s waterfront is exceptional.

 Some areas along the pathway are canine-friendly and others are not.
 This is a bit inconvenient for dog owners.
 The views though are spectacular.
 The seawall stretches all the way from Dundarave to the far end of Ambleside.
 There are only a few minor disruptions along the way.